Minor in Applied International Studies

 - The equivalent of four semesters of college language training related to the student's geographical specialization.
 Upper-level language subjects (beyond first-year subjects) may count toward the six-subject total.

-- An intensive international experience (MISTI, D-Lab, or other experience for at least two to three months).
+- An intensive international experience (MISTI, D-Lab, or other experience for at least two months).